gdavidbutler/aima-c/README.md

 * The [first edition book](https://archive.org/details/TheCProgrammingLanguageFirstEdition) is 236 pages.
 * The [second edition book](https://archive.org/details/the_c_programming_language_2_20181213) is 288 pages.

-Most of the pages in both are tutorial and discussion of the standard library (libc).
+Most of the pages are tutorial and discussion of the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
 The "reference manual" section is only 35 pages and 49 pages respectively.

 Why is C considered *hard*?